 University of the Basque Country

-Anja Ragolič studied archaeology at the University in Ljubljana (she graduated in 2010), since 2006 she also studies German language with literature, as well as Latin language with literature (graduaded in German in November 2015).
-Between 2008 and 2010, she worked as a student-guide in the National Museum of Slovenia.
-In 2010, she began the PhD study in archaeology under the supervision of Marjeta Šašel Kos.
-Her thesis Roman civil and military...
+Anja Ragolič studied archaeology (graduated in 2010), the German language with literature, as well as the Latin language with literature (graduated in 2016) at the University of Ljubljana.
+In 2010, she obtained a junior research post at the Institute of Archaeology of the Research Centre of the Slovenian Academy of Sciences and Arts (ZRC SAZU) to complete her PhD study in epigraphy under the supervision of Marjeta Šašel Kos.
+Her thesis Roman...